ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-2_ConfigureCAM.md

     ![Lab_1-2_C](../images/Lab_1-2_C.png)

-6. In the Creat Connection page, set the following:
+6. In the Create Connection page, set the following:

     - Select a Cloud Provide: **VMware vSphere.**
     - Select a Name Space: make this globally accessable - **ON**